 Whether you're a biotechnology student, a professional, or simply someone who is interested in learning more about this exciting field, this list of biotechnology trivia questions is sure to provide you with hours of enjoyment and learning.
 So why not put your knowledge to the test and see how you fare?
 Let's explore the fascinating world of biotechnology and see how much you really know.

-1. In the world of appropriate ticker symbols, $MRNA on the NASDAQ represents which biotechnology company and vaccine developer who used MRNA technology to compete against Pfizer-BioNTech to bring a product to mitigate COVID-19 to market?
+1. In the world of appropriate ticker symbols, $MRNA on the NASDAQ represents which biotechnology company and vaccine developer that used MRNA technology to compete against Pfizer-BioNTech to bring a product to help protect people from COVID-19 to market?

 Answer: Moderna